Lavinia592/Test-Cases/README.md

 # QA documentation
 The most important rule to write clean documentation is that someone else must be able to understand.
-Below are some examples of test case, bug report..
+Below are some examples of a test case and a bug report.

 -----------
 ## Test case